 In the 1980s it was common to start a pension plan with an insurance company and commit to investing a monthly amount for a fixed period, which sometimes increased throughout.

 Pensions are now much more flexible and you can make contributions as and when you like.
 You are in control and can decide if you need to take any action to boost your pension.

 The amount you can save into a pension ultimately depends on what you can afford – but the more you save now, the more income you could receive at retirement.

 With our award-winning HL SIPP (Self Invested Personal Pension), you can make a direct debit payment from just £25 a month and stop or change the amount whenever you like without charge.
 You can make one-off contributions by debit card or cheque and there are no inactivity fees.
 This can be particularly attractive for self-employed people with fluctuating incomes.

 3. You don’t lose your pension when you switch jobs

 When you change jobs, you keep any pension pot you have built up.
 Therefore, if your employer offers a pension it normally makes sense to join – they will usually top up what you pay in, so it’s effectively free money.

 It’s unlikely you will have only one employer all your life.
 In fact, it’s been estimated an individual will have an average of 11 different jobs during their working life, which means potentially keeping track of as many pensions.

 There is currently an estimated £400 million in unclaimed pension savings, suggesting that keeping track of several pension plans, and therefore dealing with several faceless pension providers, can be quite tricky and time consuming.

-To make it easier, you could consider consolidating them in one pot, for example to our award-winning Vantage SIPP.
+To make it easier, you could consider consolidating them in one pot, for example to our award-winning HL SIPP.